LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/on-premises/unprivileged-db-user.md

 write privileges ensures you greater control over the database.
 If you prefer to run Rest PKI Core without owner privileges over the database, follow the steps on this article.

+> [!NOTE]
+> For now, using a limited user is only supported on SQL Server.
+Please contact us if you need to run Rest PKI Core with PostgreSQL using a user without full privileges.

 ## Create unprivileged credentials

 Create the database normally as specified on the [Preparing a database article](prepare-database.md).